 Child Care Services plans, implements, and coordinates activities and programs to ensure quality, and the health and safety of children in licensed care.
 Child Care Services includes Child and Adult Care Licensing, Child Care Payment Assistance (Smart Steps and the Child Care Certificate Program), Child Care Assessment and other partner programs.

-After an essential employee enrolls in the program, TDHS will make arrangements to pay for child care at the TDHS licensed program where the child is served.
+After enrollment in the program, TDHS will make arrangements to pay for child care at the TDHS licensed or DOE regulated program where the child is served.

-TDHS is partnering with the YMCA and the Boys & Girls Clubs in Tennessee to establish free child care for school-aged children of essential workers.
-Through this partnership, the YMCA and Boys and Girls Clubs will establish a network of temporary/emergency child care locations across the state.
-Essential employees with school aged children who need care will be able to register at these locations and access care at no charge during the COVID-19 state of emergency.
+TDHS is partnering with the YMCA and the Boys & Girls Clubs in Tennessee to establish free child care for school-aged children.
+Through this partnership, the YMCA and Boys and Girls Clubs have established a network of temporary/emergency child care locations across the state.
+Eligible workers with school aged children who need care will be able to register at these locations and access care at no charge during the COVID-19 state of emergency.

 More Resources for Parents During COVID-19